Shluli/WorldCupApp_UI_Design/README.md

 ## Tech

 Design done from scratch by me (backgrounds, layouts, widgets, icon).
-Implemented into a working Android app with AI assistance with Kotlin and XML, built to ship before the tournament kicked off.
+Implemented into a working Android app with AI assistance, built to ship before the tournament kicked off.